Biodegradation

 Biodegradation is the breakdown of organic matter by microorganisms, such as bacteria and fungi.
 (Note: The IUPAC defines biodegradation as "degradation caused by enzymatic process resulting from the action of cells" and notes that the definition is "modified to exclude abiotic enzymatic processes.")
-It is generally assumed to be a natural process, which differentiates it from composting.
-Composting is a human-driven process in which biodegradation occurs under a specific set of circumstances.

-The process of biodegradation is threefold: first an object undergoes biodeterioration, which is the mechanical weakening of its structure; then follows biofragmentation, which is the breakdown of materials by microorganisms; and finally assimilation, which is the incorporation of the old material into new cells.
+In contrast to biodegradation, phytodegradation, which has few applications, relies on green plants to effect the degradation.